m-hassanqureshi/python-beginner-level-projects/README.md

 This repository contains my python beginner level projects from basic to slightly advance version .Here is complete info of all the projects and I will be furthur adding projects here .

-# Python Beginners Projects

-## Project: Email Validation System
+## Project No 1: Email Validation System

 ### Overview